brittonhayes/pillager/README.md

 ### Go

-If you have Go setup on your system, you can install Pillager with `go get`
+If you have Go setup on your system, you can install Pillager with `go install`

 ```shell script
 go install github.com/brittonhayes/pillager@latest